-Getting a house ready before a baby’s arrival can seem very daunting!
+Getting a house ready for a new baby can seem very daunting!
 We live in a 3 bedroom house and wanted our two children to have their own rooms so we started the major task of emptying out the study/junk room.
 Whatever your situation or however many bedrooms you have in your house, I’ve never known anyone to just have an empty bedroom ready for a new addition to go into.
 So here’s how we went about it.

 The worse part first: Have a major clear out of all rooms.

 Be ruthless.
 Husband and I started with our wardrobe.
 We had a bag of clothes suitable to give to charity.
 If you have a lot of clothes that are too far past their best to be re-sold check with your local charity shop if they take damaged clothes that they convert to rags.
 Some charities have bags of rags that they sell to mechanics and the like to use to mop up oil etc. Old t-shirts with holes in are perfect for this.
 Remember that unless it’s your occupation you only really need 2 sets of old clothes to be put aside for painting, decorating and gardening.

 Room by room, make sure you check at the back of cupboards and the top cupboards that are out of reach.
 This is where we found a lot of things we hadn’t used for years so were obviously not needed and were just taking up storage space.